azemetre/dotfiles-basic/README.md

 - commit the basics (git, vim, bash)
 - create bash scripts to pull and build appropriate files
 - document the whys
+- add the adventure time color scheme to macos settings